9 min

 Myth #2: “Keto Will Damage Your Kidneys”

-• Ketosis: Blood ketones 0.5-3.0 mmol/L (normal and safe)
+• Ketosis: Blood ketones 0.5-3.0 mmol/L (normal and safe - this is keto)

 • Reduces inflammation markers

-• Improves blood pressure (reducing kidney stress)
+• Improves blood pressure (which reduces kidney stress)

 Myth #3: “You Can’t Exercise on Keto”

-• Week 3-6: Performance returns to baseline
+• Week 3-6: Performance comes back to baseline.
+You start feeling human again.

-• Month 2+: Many experience improved endurance
+• Month 2+: Many people experience improved endurance and more stable energy.

-• Improved fat oxidation during exercise
+• Better fat oxidation during exercise (you become a fat-burning machine)

-• Stable energy without carb cycling
+• Stable energy without needing to carb-load

-• Better recovery between sessions
+• Faster recovery between sessions

 Myth #4: “Keto Raises Cholesterol and Causes Heart Disease”

-• HDL (good) cholesterol increases
+• HDL (good) cholesterol goes up

-• Triglycerides decrease significantly
+• Triglycerides drop significantly (this is huge)

 • Blood pressure often decreases